TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Introduction

 \section{Introduction}

-Offline reinforcement learning (offline RL) has emerged as a prominent research area, distinguished by its capability to derive policies using existing datasets without requiring active environment exploration during training.
-In this field, trajectory optimization (TO) models, such as Decision Transformer (DT)~\cite{chen2021decisiontransformer} and Decision ConvFormer (DC)~\cite{dc}, have gained popularity due to the powerful modeling capabilities of transformers~\cite{vaswani2017attention}.
-These capabilities unlock the potential of TO models for embodied intelligence~\cite{wei2023imitation, rt22023arxiv}, robotic control~\cite{chen2021decisiontransformer,dc,hu2023graph}, and other domains frequently involving tasks with continuous action spaces.
-However, the potential security risks of TO models remain largely underexplored, and their vulnerabilities may differ from those in conventional RL agents.
+Offline reinforcement learning (offline RL) has emerged as a prominent research area, distinguished by its capability to derive policies using existing datasets without requiring interaction during training.
+In this field, trajectory optimization (TO) models, such as Decision Transformer (DT)~\citep{chen2021decisiontransformer} and Decision ConvFormer (DC)~\citep{dc}, have gained popularity due to the powerful modeling capabilities~\citep{vaswani2017attention}.
+These capabilities unlock the potential of TO models for embodied intelligence~\citep{wei2023imitation, rt22023arxiv}, robotic control~\citep{chen2021decisiontransformer,dc,hu2023graph}, and other domains involving tasks with continuous action spaces.
+Despite their success, the potential security risks of TO models remain largely underexplored, as their unique architecture and training paradigm are distinct from those threatening traditional RL agents.

-Backdoor attack is one of the critical security threats to RL agents.
-A malicious adversary typically embeds backdoors through transition manipulation~\cite{kiourti2019trojdrl,ashcraft2021poisoning, rathbun2024sleepernets, ma, gong2024baffle}.
-These RL backdoor attacks are tied to the agent's training process.
-Upon completion of training, the adversary can manipulate the victim agent to perform harmful actions aligned with the adversary's objectives when the trigger is inserted.
+Backdoor attacks are one of the security threats to RL agents.
+An adversary typically embeds backdoors by manipulating transitions during the agent's training process~\citep{cui2024badrl, rathbun2024sleepernets, ma, zhang2025toobadrl}.
+Once trained, the victim agent behaves normally under benign conditions, but it executes a predetermined malicious action when the trigger is activated.

-Previous RL backdoor attacks~\cite{kiourti2019trojdrl,ashcraft2021poisoning,rathbun2024sleepernets,ma,gong2024baffle} typically target algorithms that operate on principles related to Bellman equations, where agents refine actions via reward signals to maximize long-term rewards.
-Consequently, reward manipulation is crucial for the attack.
-However, TO models directly fit target actions and minimize reconstruction loss, such as Mean Squared Error (MSE), rather than relying on reward maximization.
-These backdoor attacks are challenging to implement in TO models.
+These attacks are effective against agents that operate on principles related to Bellman equations, as they refine their policies based on reward signals to maximize long-term returns.
+For these agents, reward manipulation is the crucial attack vector.
+However, this attack paradigm is challenging to implement against TO models.
+TO models directly fit target actions and minimize reconstruction loss rather than relying on reward maximization.
+Moreover, as TO models continue to scale in size and training cost, attacks coupled with the training phase become increasingly impractical and infeasible.